RavensbourneWebMedia/Web-development-workshop/sessions/07/README.md

 ### A quick experiment

-1. Think about a website you visit regularly.
+1. Think about a website you visit/use regularly.
 2. Now imagine it **without text**.
 3. What would be left?